-With the Client Spooling feature enabled, users' print jobs are not sent to the MyQ server, but stay stored at the users' computer.
-After they authenticate themselves at a printing device and select the jobs to be printed, the jobs are released from the computer directly to the device.
-This method dramatically decreases traffic to MyQ server and is suitable especially for small offices with limited network connection to the MyQ server.
+With the Client Spooling feature enabled, users' print jobs are not sent to the MyQ server but stay stored at the users' computer.
+After they authenticate at a printing device and select the jobs to be printed, the jobs are released from the computer directly to the device.
+This method dramatically decreases traffic to the MyQ server and is suitable especially for small offices with limited network connection to the MyQ server.

 When a user prints their job while this feature is activated, only the print metadata are sent to the server and the actual print job does not leave the computer (in fact, it is stored there as a RAW file).
 It waits until the user is authenticated at a printing device and selects to print the job there.
 Then, the printing device notifies the server, the server notifies the computer, and the computer sends the job to the printing device where it is printed.